filipe1309/algoexpert-ts-solutions/README.md

 > :memo: **Example:**
 > `make new-solution n=two-number-sum l=easy`

-> This will create a new solution file `solution-{SOLUTION_NUMBER}.ts` and update the test file.
+This will create a new solution file `solution-{SOLUTION_NUMBER}.ts` and update the test file.

 > If `solution-0.ts` already exists, it will create `solution-1.ts` and update index.ts file and the test file.
 > And so on...
-> SOLUTION_NUMBER is the number of the new solution file from solution folder

 ---